Dgab8898/Stock_Forecast_LTSM_Project/README.md

  The final output is given by a fully connected layer after the termination condition is reached.

  ## Issues
+ None

  ## Contributing

+ You are well to pull request, for major changes, please open an issue.
+First discuss what you would like to change. please make sure to update tests as appropriate.

  ## Copy Right